standard-for-public-code/community-implementation-guide-standard/criteria/require-review.md

 #### Examples

-### Contributions SHOULD conform to the standards, architecture and decisions set out in the codebase in order to pass review.
+### he review process SHOULD confirm that a contributionconforms to the standards, architecture and decisions set out in the codebase in order to pass review.

 The pull request template should include what needs to be reviewed.